sudheerapte/popcornserver/doc/grammar.md

 ```

 This transaction will create a sub-tree at the new path `.1221`
-(directy under the root node), with these concurrent child nodes:
+(directly under the root node), with these concurrent child nodes:

 - `id` with the data value `1221`.